 Mental Health Support Groups at uOttawa

 The University of Ottawa has created specific support groups including a BIPOC (Black Indigenous and People of Colour), Black students support group, and international students support group to provide provides a safe space for those who identify with each of these groups to find strength, friendship, and expression of unfiltered feelings among peers.
-Each of these groups focus on building community, discussing any faced challenges, and connecting in a supportive space.
+Each of these groups focuses on building community, discussing any faced challenges, and connecting in a supportive space.

 Students Supporting Students